2.16 Provisions and Contingencies

 Borrowing costs consist of interest and other costs that an entity incurs in connection with the borrowing of funds including interest expense calculated using the effective interest method, finance charges in respect of assets acquired on finance lease.
 Borrowing cost also includes exchange differences to the extent regarded as an adjustment to the borrowing costs.

-Borrowing costs directly attributable to the acquisition, construction or production of an asset that necessarily takes a substantial period of time to get ready for its intended use or sale are capitalised as part of the cost of the asset until such time as the assets are substantially ready for the intended use or sale.
-All other borrowing costs are expensed in the year in which they occur.
+Borrowing costs directly attributable to the acquisition, construction or production of an asset that necessarily takes a substantial period of time to get ready for its intended use or sale are capitalised as part of the cost of the asset.
+All other borrowing costs are expensed in the period in which they occur.
+Borrowing costs consist of interest and other costs that an entity incurs in connection with the borrowing of funds.
+Borrowing cost also includes exchange differences o the extent regarded as an adjustm nt to the borrowing costs.

 2.18 Related party transactions

-The transactions with related parties are made on terms equivalent to those that prevail in arm's length transactions.
+The transactions with related parties are made on terms equivalent to those that prevail in arm’s length transactions.
 Outstanding balances at the period-end are unsecured and settlement occurs in cash or credit as per the terms of the arrangement.
-Impairment assessment is undertaken each financial year through examining the financial position of the related party and the market in which the related party operates.
+Impairment assessment is undertaken each financial year through examining the financial position of the relat party and the market in which the slated party operates.

 2.19 Financial instruments